Dr Roberto Leonardo

 Profile

-Before my post at the iMBE, I worked as a Research Associate at the University of Illinois at Chicago in the United States of America.
-I was responsible to the Orthopaedic Biomechanics Laboratory through the Director's office for implementing clinical biomechanics projects on spine fusion, pedicle screws, osteochondritis dissecans on the knee, and kinematics of shoulder and knee due to ligament deficiency.
+I have worked across leading universities in the UK, US and Mexico, collaborating in multi-disciplinary groups with clinitians, surgeons, engineers, biologists, and industry partners.
+I was responsible for the Orthopaedic Biomechanics Laboratory at the University of Illinois at Chicago, USA.
+I worked with natural tissue producing research on multiple topics including spine fusion, pedicle screws, osteochondritis dissecans on the knee, and kinematics of shoulder and knee due to ligament deficiency.
 Also, I worked on characterising human tissues and the performance assessment of prosthetic devices.

 I obtained my PhD at the University of Manchester in 2020 by investigating "The performance evaluation of surgical techniques for treatment of scapholunate instability in a type II wrist".
-This research was completed using computational models.
+This research was completed using subject-specific finite element models to simulate multibody kinematics of the carpal bones.

 Research interests